jeremytammik/tbc/a/1882_track_nw_api.md

 ####<a name="6"></a> Early History of Programming and C

-Talking about the other and the new, lets not forget to old, either;
+Talking about the other and the new, let's not ignore the old, either;
 for instance, by taking a look at [the early history of programming and the C language](https://arstechnica.com/features/2020/12/a-damn-stupid-thing-to-do-the-origins-of-c).